Finale (song)

 "Finale" is a song by French DJ and record producer Madeon, featuring vocals from American singer Nicholas Petricca of Walk the Moon.
 It was released on 22 July 2012 as a digital download in the United Kingdom.
 The song entered the UK Singles Chart at number 35.
-The cover art is a coloured silhouette of the skyline of Sydney from the east (which is also used in "Icarus" but with a different background color).
+The cover art is a coloured silhouette of the skyline of Sydney from the east (which is also used in "Icarus" but with a different background colour).

 It was used in an NBCSN commercial during the 2012 Summer Olympics and was frequently used throughout the 2013 X Games.
-It has also featured on an advert for National Geographic Channel and PlayStation Vita.
+It has also been featured in adverts for National Geographic Channel and PlayStation Vita.
 It makes appearances in the video games FIFA 13 as part of its soundtrack and PlayStation All-Stars Battle Royale as its opening theme.
-The song features on the deluxe edition of his debut studio album, Adventure (2015).
+The song features on the deluxe edition of Madeon's debut studio album, Adventure (2015).